juristr/juristr.github.com/_posts/2018-11-29-better-route-guard-redirects.md

 **Prioritization**
 The main advantage is **prioritization**.
 With the old API, there was no way for prioritizing redirects.
 Assume you’re having multiple guards active doing async validation and redirects on failure.
 It was purely dependent on the execution time of those async operations: whichever async guard invoked a redirect as last was the one to win.
 By now returning an `UrlTree` rather than running the redirect directly, Angular can take care of executing it and make sure to properly prioritize multiple route guards potentially running.
 The prioritization works by **giving the guard closest to the root of the application the highest priority**.
-As a result, if a child guard returns `false` or an `UrlTree` but its parent hasn’t resolved yet, it’ll wait until the parent resolves.
+As a result, if a child guard returns `false` or a `UrlTree` but its parent hasn’t resolved yet, it’ll wait until the parent resolves.
 If the parent guard check fails, it’ll take priority over all the others.

 **Navigation Cancellation**
 Another benefit is the possibility to cancel all other navigation events.
 Whenever a `UrlTree` is returned from a route guard, Angular fires a `NavigationCancel` event, thus effectively cancelling all running navigation events and kicking off a new navigation to the indicated URL.